joa0323/orangehrm-manual-testing/bug-reports/BUG-004-search-leading-space-not-ignored.md

 ## Notes
 Searching for "John" returns the correct result.
 Searching for "John " (with a trailing space) also returns the correct result.
-Searching for " John" returns "No Records Found".
+Searching for " John" (with a leading space) returns "No Records Found".